nickfreese/iceTray/README.md

         1:{
             url: "https://url.to/some/script.js",
             callback: function(){
-                //do stuff using the oaded script
+                //do stuff using the loaded script
             }
             placement: document.getElementById('myNode'), //Dom node selector.
 Script will append to this node.
             dependencies: [0] //this request is dependent on the first request loading correctly